SLeighton-dot-com/GYM-Website/README.md

     * ### Testing User Stories from User Experience (UX) Section

-        * #### First Time Visitor Goals
+        * #### First-Time Visitor Goals

             1. I want to quickly understand the website's main objective and discover additional information about the gym as a first-time visitor.

-                - Upon entering the site, users are greeted with a clean and easily readable About Us section with a simple and easy to use navigation menu just above it.
+                - Upon entering the site, users are greeted with a clean and easily readable About Us section with a simple and easy-to-use navigation menu just above it.
                 - The Hero Image gives an instant visual clue to the type of venue this website is for.

             2. I want to be able to find stuff on the site quickly as a first-time visitor.

-                - The site has been designed to be simple and easy to navigate with a clean navigation bar, with easy to read links that describes what the page they are navigating to.
+                - The site has been designed to be simple and easy to navigate with a clean navigation bar, with easy-to-read links that describe page they are navigating to.
-                - In the footer at the bottom of every page there is a links to social media platforms so that they have multiple choices of places to navigate to.
+                - In the footer at the bottom of every page, there are links to social media platforms so that they have multiple choices of places to navigate to.
                 - After submitting the message form on the Contact Us page, the user is navigated to the Thank You page and instructed to navigate back to the main site.

             3. Additionally, I want to find their social media handles so I can check out how popular and well-known they are on those platforms.

-                - On every page throughout this site there are social media links in the footer of the page.
+                - On every page throughout this site, there are social media links in the footer of the page.
                 - The styling of the footer and social media links are universal with recognisable logos making them easy to navigate and recognise which site the link takes the user.

         * #### Returning Visitor Goals